BryghtWords/rules_idris/README.md

 Getting Started
 --------------

-Two quik options to get you started:
+Two quick options to get you started:

   * If you are already familiar with [bazel](https://bazel.build/), you can head to the [add rules_idris to a bazel project](#add-rules_idris-to-a-bazel-project) section